Geodesic structure of spacetime near singularities: Representations of and Omega and Delta in FLRW and Bianchi spacetimes

 \subsection{FLRW spacetime}

 In this section we consider the case of FLRW spacetime and compute the world function for a timelike geodesic.
 The FLRW metric with an arbitrary scale factor $a(t)$ is given by,

 As mentioned in the Introduction, an attempt to calculate the series expansion of $\sqrt{\Omega}$ by solving the Hamilton-Jacobi equation, first made by Buchdahl \cite{Buchdahl:1980iml}, leads to spurious and unphysical divergences in the limit $t \to 0$.
 The only meaningful quantity to calculate is the Synge world function $\Omega$ itself, which, for a timelike geodesic, is given by, $\Omega=-\tau^{2}/2$, where $\tau$ is the proper time along the geodesic.
 A general approach to compute proper time as a function of end points amounts to solving the geodesic equation ($\nabla_{\bm u}\bm u=0$) for a timelike geodesic, which is in general a difficult task.
-However, owing to the presence of spacelike Killing vector fields in the FLRW spacetime, the computation of proper time can be reduced to a quadrature, yielding the following expressions \cite{Roberts:1993umg},
+We further restrict our construction to a normal convex neighborhood $\mathcal{N}$, within which any two points are connected by a unique geodesic lying entirely in $\mathcal{N}$.
+For a timelike congruence with initial expansion $\Theta_0 < 0$, the Raychaudhuri equation gives an upper bound on focusing time: $3/|\Theta_0|$ in four spacetime dimensions.
+Hence, provided the coordinate-time separation $\varepsilon = t - T$ between $(t,\vec{x})$ and $(T,\vec{X})$ satisfies $\varepsilon < 3/|\Theta_0|$, the connecting timelike geodesic segment remains free of caustics \cite{hetLam:2017wrp}.
+We will assume this to be the case.
+Moreover, owing to the presence of spacelike Killing vector fields in the FLRW spacetime, the computation of proper time can be reduced to a quadrature, yielding the following expressions \cite{Roberts:1993umg},

 where $ \tau(t,T;\alpha)$ is the proper time as a function of coordinate time of end points and integration constant $\alpha$, $\ell(t,T;\alpha)$ is the geodesic distance on the three-space of constant curvature.
 Now $\Omega$ can be rewritten using ($d\tau^{2}/dt' = 2\tau (d\tau/dt')$) and we eliminate the integration constant $\alpha$ for $\ell$ using \textit{Lagrange-Good} formula \cite{Abdesselam:2002mj} in single variable to get $\tau(t,T;\ell)$ and arrive at the following expansion for $\Omega(t,T;\ell)$ (see Appendix \ref{FLRW_omega_derivation} for details),